jgato/jgato/random_docs/Debugging monitoring stack on Openshift.md

 3. Some possible tuning

-Consider a previous step 0) for creating an Openshift Cluster.
+Consider a previous step 0) for creating an Openshift **Baremetal** Cluster.
 In this case I will use a cluster with these characteristics:

 * OCP Standard Cluster with 3 Master and 2 Workers